rhafer/opencloud/services/search/README.md

 ### Basic Extractor

-This extractor is the most simple one and just uses the resource information provided by Infinite Scale.
+This extractor is the most simple one and just uses the resource information provided by OpenCloud.
 It does not do any further analysis.
 The following fields are included in the index: `Name`, `Size`, `MimeType`, `Tags`, `Mtime`.

 ### Tika Extractor